SuperOfficeDocs/superoffice-docs/docs/en/service/reply-templates/learn/create.md

 # Create reply template

+A reply template is a ready-made text that can be pasted into a message you are writing to a customer.
+Using reply templates will save time and allow you to send personalized messages to your customers.

+Reply templates can also include an attachment, which will then be added to the message.
+Before you send the reply to the customer, you can edit the text and add, or remove attachments.

+> [!NOTE]
+> You need *Knowledge base* as functional right to create reply templates.

+## Steps

 1. Select **Knowledge Base** > **Reply templates**.

 2. Go to the folder you want to put the reply template in.
 If it does not yet exist, you can [create a new folder][2].

+    ![How to find reply templates in SuperOffice -screenshot][img3]

 3. Click the **New reply template** button.
 This takes you to the **Properties** tab in the **Reply template properties** screen.